grupotaric/Retaliation/README.md

 ####  Requirements:

-  * A <a href="http://www.dreamcheeky.com/thunder-missile-launcher">Dream Cheeky Thunder USB Missile Launcher</a>.
+  * A <a href="http://www.dreamcheeky.com/thunder-missile-launcher">Dream Cheeky USB Green Missile Launcher</a>.
     It may work with other models but I've only tested with this one.
   * Python 2.6+
   * Python PyUSB Support (on Mac use brew to "brew install libusb")